aflashyrhetoric/aflashyrhetoric.github.io/content/posts/windfall.md

 #### Basic DevOps & Environments
 There will be staging environments for each component.
 Jenkins CI will be used to build each application as necessary on EC2 instances. `nginx` will be used.

+#### Libraries

+Although the exact libraries used are obviously difficult to predict, some likely libraries will be:

+- Scrapy
+- SciPy
+- Natural Language Tool Kit, or NLTK

+Back-end libraries/frameworks will include Flask for the scraping API, either Laravel or Echo for the main web application back-end.

+Front-end libraries will include Bulma, along with Google WebFonts and TypeKit.
+Webpack will be used to build, bundle, and optimize assets.

+ReactJS will be used to power the "dashboard" or "admin panel" aspect.
+Redux will be used as the state container.
+ES6 features, such as promises, will likely be used fairly often, so Babel will be used to transpile.

+---

+# FAQ

+#### How long will this take?
+Legit, it could take 30 years.
+I have no idea if I'm legit enough for this project.
+But it's fascinating and I would love to give it a try.

+#### Are you open to collaborators?
+No. The project doesn't exist in a tangible state yet.
+Managing a project of this scale would also be extremely difficult.

+#### Do you even know NLP, machine learning, the stock market, or any of that?
+No, but I know more than I did a year ago, and next year I'll know more than I do today.
+And so it goes.

+#### Will Internet Explorer / MS Edge be supported?
+No.

+#### Who is the target userbase?
+Not sure as of yet.
+This, along with tons of other design decisions, will be made iteratively along the way.